 RING_MPI, a C program which uses the MPI parallel programming environment, and measures the time necessary to copy a set of data around a ring of processes.

 SATISFY_MPI, a C program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem, using MPI to carry out the calculation in parallel.

 SEARCH_MPI, a C program which searches integers between A and B for a value J such that F(J) = C, using MPI.

 TASK_DIVISION, a C library which implements a simple procedure for smoothly dividing T tasks among P processors; such a method can be useful in MPI and other parallel environments, particularly when T is not an exact multiple of P, and when the processors can be indexed starting from 0 or from 1.

 WAVE_MPI, a C program which uses finite differences and MPI to estimate a solution to the wave equation.

-MONTE CARLO computes PI by the Monte Carlo method, testing whether points in the unit square are in the unit circle.
+MONTE CARLO_MPI computes PI by the Monte Carlo method, testing whether points in the unit square are in the unit circle.